gamozolabs/elfloader/README.md

 `elfloader` is a super simple loader for ELF files that generates a flat in-memory representation of the ELF.

+Pair this with Rust and now you can write your shellcode in a proper, safe, high-level language.
+Any target that LLVM can target can be used, including custom target specifications for really exotic platforms and ABIs.
+Enjoy using things like `u64`s on 32-bit systems, bounds checked arrays, drop handling of allocations, etc :)

 It simply concatenates all `LOAD` sections together, using zero-padding if there are gaps, into one big flat file.